 Reviews and Ratings

-The Theradome PRO LH80 currently has 350 reviews on Amazon, averaging 4.1 out of 5 stars.
-The Theradome EVO LH40 has 96 reviews, also averaging 4.1 out of 5 stars.
-Clinical trials for the PRO LH80 were completed in December 2016.
+In the recent past, the Theradome PRO LH80 had 350 reviews on Amazon, averaging 4.2 out of 5 stars.
+The Theradome EVO LH40 had about 100 reviews, also averaging 4.2 out of 5 stars.
+As of 2025, the reviews for the two devices have been combined.
 On Trustpilot, the average rating is an excellent 4.8/5 stars.
 You can also purchase these laser helmets from Costco.

 Theradome FDA Clearance